MegabytePhreak/kicad-library/README.md

 # kicad-library

 My database/csv backed KiCAD library implementation.

+After cloning/updating  make sure to run make to generate the actual KiCAD libraries.

 The structure of these libraries is that each component in the final library is created from three distinct items:
 1. The PCB footprint, repesented by standard KiCAD footprints in the footprints.pretty directory.
 2. The symbol, which is logically represented by the symbols in the base-symbols library under the symbols directory.
 AS KiCAD lacks a symbol/part abstraction, physically these are copies to the output libraries.